 Should you choose an HDD or SSD drive?

 An HDD is a conventional hard disk drive where SSD is a solid-state drive.
 SSD is a lot faster than HDD, and if you can afford this, we highly recommend it.
-Your operating system (Windows or Mac) will be faster, and so will your applications.
+In addition, your operating system (Windows or Mac) will be faster, and so will your applications.

 HDDs have been around for a long time and are reasonably reliable.
 But they have moving parts and eventually, they are likely to fail due to usage.
 An SSD will not last forever either, but it will tend to outlast an HDD drive.